freenas/freenas-docs/userguide/intro.rst

 U2
 ~~

+* The %brand% :ref:`OpenStack Cinder Driver` is now open source and community supported.

 * The :guilabel:`Endpoint does not support regions` and :guilabel:`Use v2 signatures` fields have been added to :menuselection:`System --> Cloud Credentials --> Add Cloud Credential`